omicscodeathon/brainroute/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/omicscodeathon/mtoralzml.svg)](https://GitHub.com/omicscodeathon/mtoralzml/graphs/contributors/)
 [![Github tag](https://badgen.net/github/tag/omicscodeathon/mtoralzml)](https://github.com/omicscodeathon/mtoralzml/tags/)

-**mtoralzml** is an open-source computational pipeline for predicting blood-brain barrier (BBB) permeability of mTOR inhibitors, with a focus on Alzheimer’s disease drug discovery.
-The project integrates cheminformatics and machine learning to streamline candidate selection and accelerate CNS drug development.
+**NeuroGate** is an open-source computational platform designed to predict blood–brain barrier (BBB) permeability of drug candidates, leveraging artificial intelligence to accelerate drug discovery.
+The project serves as a resource for advancing research in central nervous system (CNS) therapeutics and supporting the development of novel treatment strategies.

 ---

 ## Overview

-NeuroGate

 NeuroGate is an interactive platform designed to predict the blood–brain barrier (BBB) permeability of small molecules, addressing a key challenge in central nervous system (CNS) drug discovery.
 The BBB acts as a highly selective barrier, limiting the entry of therapeutic agents into the brain, which complicates the development of treatments for neurodegenerative diseases.